unity/ParseAlternatives/README.md

 Heroic's API makes it easy for developers to rapidly add social and competitive features to apps/games without the need for a server backend.
 The API is designed and optimised for high volume mobile apps/games, and readily provides all the necessary features without requiring additional code or configuration on top of basic building blocks.

 - **[Photon](https://www.photonengine.com)**
 Easily Add Multiplayer to Your Games, Run Them in the Global Photon Cloud or Host Your Own Photon Servers.
+Fast, reliable, scalable.
+Made for anyone: indies, professional studios and AAA productions.

 ###Open-source solutions